 A steeper variation to the Secret Lasagna.
 Start up the steeper ice to the right of the line of least resistance (the ice grows fatter and steeper on the right as the season progresses), up the easier rolling section and finish up the vertical pillar spilling over the right side of the overhang above.
 One hang by Dave on lead.
 Tree belay/rappel (sling with maillon).

-Dave Broadhead leading Boehner Schnitzel, January 24, 2015.
+Above: Dave Broadhead leading Boehner Schnitzel, January 24, 2015.
 Dave Broadhead collection.
+Below: Danylo Darewych (circled) leading up Frozen Ravioli, Feb.
+15, 2021.
+Photo by Mark Hurst.